 The Luna UKE-VMS-EL is an acoustic-electric soprano uke with Luna’s distinct cosmetic appointments and their UK-T2 pickup and preamp system.

-The build quality and the amplification adds to the affordability of this ukulele.
+The build quality and the amplification add to the affordability of this ukulele.
 The amplified sound is clean yet loud.
 The 2-band EQ is also enough for tonal fine-tuning.
 It also does a good job of maintaining its tune even for a good period of time.
-This is a big deal given that most ukes in this price range suffer from tuning gear related problems.
+This is a big deal, given that most ukes in this price range suffer from tuning gear-related problems.

 However, a few had out-of-the-box issues with its fretwork and string action, but they were in the minority.

-Speaking of cosmetics, this all-mahogany soprano ukulele comes with shark teeth inlays, sun rays graphic on the rosette, and brand specific graphic on the headstock.
+Speaking of cosmetics, this all-mahogany soprano ukulele comes with shark teeth inlays, a sun rays graphic on the rosette, and a brand-specific graphic on the headstock.

-The UK-T2 electronics include a piezo pickup, and a preamp with 2-band EQ (bass and treble), volume, and built-in tuner.
+The UK-T2 electronics include a piezo pickup and a preamp with 2-band EQ (bass and treble), volume, and a built-in tuner.

-This is for you if you want nothing less than the best electro acoustic ukulele.
+This compact instrument is for you if you want nothing less than the best electro-acoustic ukulele.

 - Top: Mahogany